JuliaNLSolvers/Optim.jl/docs/src/algo/precondition.md

 The `GradientDescent`, `ConjugateGradient` and `LBFGS` methods support preconditioning.
 A preconditioner can be thought of as a change of coordinates under which the Hessian is better conditioned.
-With a "good" preconditioner substantially improved convergence is possible.
+With a good preconditioner substantially improved convergence is possible.

 A preconditioner `P`can be of any type as long as the following two methods are
 implemented: